 So do I have a counselling niche

 Yes, the area I am particularly interested in working in is with people affected by toxic relationships and adult children of narcissistic parents.

 Perhaps the manipulative abuser in your life was a parent, and you are now an adult child of a narcissistic mother or father.
 Did you know that abuse from a narcissistic parent doesn’t stop when we are no longer children?
 Did you know that if you are in a current relationship with a narcissistic parent, you may well be experiencing abuse without even knowing it?
 And did you know that abusive parents become abusive grandparents?

-I consider part of my role at Hopeful Heart is to teach as many people as possible about the tactics these individuals use and how you can identify and thwart their attacks so you can start to control how you respond to them, put a stop to the emotional abuse you might be experiencing, and even start the journey towards a new life that’s free from emotional abuse.
+I consider part of my role is to teach as many people as possible about the tactics these individuals use and how you can identify and thwart their attacks so you can start to control how you respond to them, put a stop to the emotional abuse you might be experiencing, and even start the journey towards a new life that’s free from emotional abuse.

 My dream would be to stop all abuse from ever happening but of course I know that is not possible.
 Wouldn’t it be lovely to wave a magic wand and make it go away.
 So I guess the only thing I can do is try and make a difference in my community by making sure the right people know there is a new counselling service in Littlehampton that offers help in this specialised area.
 And I can keep talking about this subject to raise awareness, and I will be writing and teaching these subjects through regular blog posts and videos.

 I know from personal experience how life changing and liberating it can be when you finally discover that the way you felt about yourself was actually caused by being in a relationship with a toxic person.
 Once you understand that the negative thoughts and feelings you have been carrying around with you for most of your life were deliberately put there by someone else, you can start to hand them back and learn a new way of living your life.